 What follows are a few books that we highly recommend each person read for the sake of spiritual growth and discipleship.
 Of course, the Bible goes without saying and is the book we should spend time in every single day and throughout every single day (reading, studying, praying, meditating, and memorizing).
 There are also many other great resources, though, that can help in both your understanding of God’s Word and in your application of God’s Word.
-The books listed here do not comprise an exhaustive list but rather are books that we recommend because they are being used in discipleship accountability groups in our church family and/or because they go along well with the current sermon series or Bible studies.
+The books listed here do not comprise an exhaustive list but rather are books that we recommend because they are being used in discipleship accountability groups in our church family, because we have used them in the past for small group Bible studies, and/or because they are simply great resources for spiritual growth.

 Used by our weekly discipleship accountability groups (DAGs), Growing Up is a great resource that we recommend to every believer who is serious about being a disciple who makes disciples.
 And, for those who are not yet serious about this essential task, we recommend you read it and get serious.
 Practical, challenging and easy to read, Growing Up provides you with an interactive manual and resource for creating and working with DAGs, allowing you to gain positive information both for yourself and for others as you learn how to help others become better disciples for Christ.